Are your salon’s Christmas retail sales a rip-roaring success?

 5. Accent lighting highlights best sellers

-The right lighting draws attention to retail products and enhances them.
-It can be something as simple as using a different coloured bulb to bathe a shelf in a warm glow of light.
+The right lighting draws attention to retail products and makes them pop.
+Try something as simple as using a different coloured bulb to bathe a shelf in a warm glow of light.

 Like to boost your Gift card sales pre-Christmas?
 This blog is brimming with practical ideas you can implement right away.